polkafoundry/polkadocs/docs/feature/README.md

 Transparency is a notable characteristic of blockchain.
 However, in this practical world, most users want to keep some parts of their data secret.
 Such secrets cannot be posted to smart contracts, thus limit the number of use cases of blockchain.

 Another problem is that blockchain transactions are just pseudonymous.
 In theory, the transaction sender’s address is merely some random text; however it is possible to trace such addresses to real people if they do KYC and their KYC data are unfortunately abused or leaked.

+Enterprises are reluctant to make transactions originated from their business dapps visible to competitors and other sensitive parties.

 Hence, Icetea comes into the play by providing a TEE (Trusted Execution Environment) for applications run on its platform to handle sensitive data without ever exposing anything to the public.
 These data are encrypted before sending to the blockchain, then the TEE securely performs computation and discards the data right after.
 For those who want to conceal their transactions, they could transfer their assets to a privacy-focus sidechain first, do all their transactions there, and withdraw their assets back to the main chain.